eepsmedia/plugins/aranyani/README.md

 For now, it's essential that no one else uses the same name in that particular game...so be sure that's organized in your game or class!

 ### Regular game play
-Then you'll see a display that tells you the year (such as 2022, in a yellow box) and asks how many fish you want to catch.
+Then you'll see a display that tells you the year (such as 2022, in a yellow box) and asks how many trees you want to catch.
 Type a number and click **Catch**.
 You may see some data in a CODAP table while you wait for two things:
-* Everyone else to decide how many fish they want and press **Catch**.
+* Everyone else to decide how many trees they want and press **Catch**.
-* Then, the teacher has to end the turn by running the fish market.
+* Then, the teacher has to end the turn by running the wood market.

-At that point, all the fish are sold, you receive your money, and the year changes to the next year.
+At that point, all the trees are sold, you receive your money, and the year changes to the next year.

-Then you decide, again, how many fish to catch, and the cycle continues until the game is over.
+Then you decide, again, how many trees to catch, and the cycle continues until the game is over.

 ### Ending the game, etc.
 When does the game end?